...to preserve, protect, develop, and restore coastal resources for all Rhode Islanders

 Coastal Landscapes Program

-The Rhode Island Coastal Resources Management Council has partnered with the URI CELS Outreach Center (CEOC) to develop new approaches to landscape management on suburban coastal properties.
+The Rhode Island Coastal Resources Management Council has partnered with URI Cooperative Extension to provide information about the best approaches to landscape management on suburban coastal properties through the Coastal Landscapes Program.

 The goal of the Coastal Landscapes Program is to create a climate of cooperation among property owners, landscapers and other green industry professionals, and the CRMC to protect our valuable coastal resources and encourage environmental stewardship in Rhode Island.
-To achieve this goal, a multi-tiered education, outreach and demonstration program has been developed for CRMC staff, Rhode Island residents, and green industry professionals.
+To achieve this goal, a multi-tiered education program has been developed for CRMC staff, Rhode Island residents, and green industry professionals.

 An Invasive Plant Management Certification Program for green industry professionals providing invasive management service to clients in coastal areas.
 The goal of this program is to train green industry professionals working in the coastal zone to provide sustainable invasive plant management services to clients and to facilitate restoration of degraded coastal habitats.
 Training topics include site assessment and inventory, landscape management plan development, control measure selection, revegetation and CRMC regulations.
 To view a list of certified Invasive Managers, click here.
 For a list of Rhode Island invasive plant species, click here.